rust-lang/rust/text/0000-cargo-build-command.md

 * The `OPT_LEVEL` environment variable will contain the requested optimization level of code being built.
 This will be in the range 0-2.
 Note that this variable is the same for all build commands.
-* The `PROFILE` environment variable will contain the currently active cargo profile being built.
+* The `PROFILE` environment variable will contain the currently active Cargo profile being built.
 Note that this variable is the same for all build commands.
 * The `DEBUG` environment variable will contain `true` or `false` depending on